Please come back with me to Auckland, New Zealand, 1968.

 Leaving Whitcoulls I would catch the trolleybus back up to the Civic and walk around the corner to the tiny newspaper kiosk and see if they had any new American magazines.

-Especially my favorite, Mad Magazine
+Especially my favorite, Mad Magazine.

 The friendly woman who worked the place recognized me, for I showed up every Friday night.
 She sat huddled in her tiny kiosk, surrounded by newspapers and magazines winter or summer, a cigarette constantly dangling from the corner of her mouth.